-To further validate the clustering outcome, we conducted a qualitative analysis of several key parks.
-The park with the highest weekday-to-weekend traffic ratio was Parc Monceau, located in a mixed-use area with many offices and embassies.
-It saw a sharp drop in traffic on weekends, despite being surrounded by residential buildings.
-This suggests that local residents may not see it as a major weekend destination, or that the area's population declines significantly outside the workweek.
-The parks with the lowest traffic were those with a high density of natural features and classified mainly as recreational, such as the Arboretum de Paris and the Parc Nature du Plateau d'Avron.
+To further validate the clusters, we conducted a qualitative analysis of several key parks.
+The highest weekday-to-weekend traffic ratio is in Parc Monceau (Lunchbreak), located in a mixed-use area with many offices and embassies.
+It shows a sharp drop in traffic on weekends, despite being surrounded by residential buildings, suggesting that local residents may not see it as a major weekend destination, or that the area's population declines significantly outside the workweek.
+Parks with above-average traffic are mostly classified as Cultural or Lunchbreak, with the highest overall traffic seen in Jardin des Plantes, located in central Paris near Sorbonne University.
+The parks with the lowest traffic are those with a high density of natural features and are classified mainly as Recreational.
 We suggest that the nature-focused design of these parks may influence visitor behavior, leading to reduced smartphone use.
-Parks with above-average traffic were mostly classified as cultural or lunchbreak.
-The park with the highest overall traffic was the Jardin des Plantes, located in central Paris near Sorbonne University.
-Parc Pierre-Lagravère and Parc Jean-Moulin–Les Guilands were also classified as cultural, despite being in suburban Paris.
-Both underwent recent renovations that introduced modern buildings and wide open spaces—features that differ from other suburban parks, which resulted being classified as cultural.
+Parc Pierre-Lagravère and Parc Jean-Moulin–Les Guilands were also classified as Cultural, despite being in suburban Paris.
+Both underwent recent renovations that introduced modern buildings and wide open spaces---features that differ from other suburban parks, which might have led to the change in smartphone patterns.